phronmophobic/blog/markdown/reusable-ui-components.md

 * What are colors are shown?
 * and more!

-Arguments to the view and event functions are just data and can described with `spec`.
+Arguments to the view and event functions are just data and can be described with `spec`.
 Given a spec for a component's arguments, it's trivial to procedurally generate views and event handlers.
-Given an event handler, it's trivial to programmatically generate events to plug into the event function to generate intents.
+Given an event handler, it's trivial to programmatically generate events for the event function to generate intents.
 Given an effect handler, the generated events can then exercise the effect handler.
 Basically, programmatically testing and driving a UI is as simple as testing and driving any other program.

 ## Composing Components

 Membrane components can also be used from other UI frameworks.
-All that is required is to write a way to wrap a component with whichever state management option you desire.
+All that is required is to write a function that wraps a component with whichever state management option you desire.
 The transformation is entirely mechanical.
 A converter for each of re-frame{{footnote}}<https://github.com/phronmophobic/membrane-re-frame-example/blob/master/src/membrane_re_frame_example/term_view.clj#L20>{{/footnote}}, fulcro{{footnote}}<https://github.com/phronmophobic/membrane-fulcro/blob/main/src/com/phronemophobic/todo.clj#L26>{{/footnote}}, and cljfx{{footnote}}<https://github.com/phronmophobic/membrane/blob/master/src/membrane/cljfx.clj#L914>{{/footnote}} is provided within membrane.
 For example, `membrane.re-frame/defrf` can transform any membrane component into a re-frame component.
 In theory, a converter could be written for any state management framework.

 Every UI framework has its own library of components that are all incompatible with every other UI framework.
 This is a huge waste of effort.
 Developers should be able to choose the framework that best suits them, but still have access to components from other frameworks.
 Why shouldn't UI components be usable from other frameworks?
-We already know how to do this.
+We already know how to do this{{footnote}}<ttps://day8.github.io/re-frame/reusable-components/#implications>{{/footnote}}.
 If we build our programs with data and pure functions, we reap flexibility and reuse.

 # To Be Continued